chevereto/vultr-marketplace/marketplace/getting-started.md

 **In addition to the package installation, this one-click deploy also**

 - Enables the UFW firewall to allow only SSH (port 22, rate limited), HTTP (port 80), and HTTPS (port 443) access.
+- Sets up the Chevereto database and its user.
 - Sets the MySQL root password.
 - Sets up the debian-sys-maint user in MySQL so the system’s init scripts for MySQL will work without requiring the MySQL root user password.
 - Sets the cron required for background tasks.